 Most plans in deregulated power market come at either fixed or variable rates.

 Fixed rates are sometimes called Secure or Term.
 These provide you with a fixed price for the length of your contract.
 They provide price security, but they usually have a cancellation fee if you switch away before the term is up.
 The cancellation fee is usually not applicable if you move.

 Variable rate plans are sometimes called Flex plans or Month To Month plans.
 In this arrangement, there is no term length and you can switch providers anytime.
 However, your electricity rate can change each month.
 These plans don’t lock you into a commitment, so they are great for consumers that are in a short-term situation.

 Most electricity providers have a wide range of plans.
 You may see plans with rewards or incentives – like cool technical gadgets or gift certificates or sports memorabilia.
 These plans may cost a little more, but you might find a great perk – like a signed football jersey.
-If these rewards appeal to you, Everything Energy has filters to help you find plans like this.

 Compare electricity plans & providers

 You can go to popular Retail Electricity Providers’ sites to shop individually.
 You’ll get lots of information, but it can be time consuming to shop each provider one at a time.
 You can also check Texas’ state-run Power to Choose website, and other relevant websites.
 Since you are here, check out our comparison engine.
 We partner with reliable, and trusted electricity providers with long histories of great customer service.
 Everything Energy makes it easy to shop these REPs with a wide diversity of plan selections.
 We’ve got helpful filters to help you narrow down your search based on plan types and term lengths, so you can see only the plans you are interested in.
 Finding the best electricity rate for your family has never been easier.

 Where ever you choose to shop, look for these details: